-Founded in 2010 and headquartered in San Francisco, Wanelo (“wah-nee-loh,” from Want, Need, Love) is an online community for all of the world's shopping.
-It brings together all stores, products and people into a single social platform.
+Founded in 2010 and headquartered in San Francisco, Wanelo (“wah-nee-loh,” from Want, Need, Love) is a community for all of the world's shopping.

 Wanelo is the only online community 100% focused on products all posted by users.

 Check out the news section of our blog for updates.

 Deena discusses Wanelo's viral growth, her experience being a female on top in a male-dominated industry, the importance of cultivating personal style, and why it's key to have a single focus on shopping and commerce.